Toolpack123/SQL-for-Beginners/README.md

 #### Part 5 , Specific column को Filter करना सीखें!
 ##### https://youtube.com/shorts/4_KVKqpLv7A?feature=share

+# How to use Git files
+1. Open the MySQL Workbench file
 1. Copy the code from the `.sql` file.
-2. Paste it into your MySQL Workbench
+2. Paste it into your MySQL Workbench file
-3. Execute to create your first database!
+3. Select and execute the code.

 ## 👩‍🏫 About the Instructor
 I am a Data Science Trainer with 13+ years of experience in Excel, SQL, Python, EDA, Tableau, Power BI, Statistics, Machine Learning, and Gen AI.
 I help students and professionals master the data tools with ease.